Hey, Cartagena… one word. Notions.

 We miss our Mammies, and we already felt like big kids so we politely accepted a wash.
 But like a Mammy’s wash, it’s thorough, and you will end up butt naked in the lake (sitting in the water, so no one will see your bits!).

-My lovely lady drowned me with buckets of water, washing my hair, behind my ears, between my toes, and magically whipped off my bikini, to return it mud free.
+My lovely lady drowned me with buckets of water, washing my hair, behind my ears, between my toes, and magically whipping off my bikini, to return it mud-free.
 We were in absolute tears at this bit.
-Two grown ass adults being scrubbed down in the lake.
+Two grown-ass adults being scrubbed down in the lake.

 Tip: 3,000 COP (€0.80)